Nithi0204/Automation-Exercise-Website-Testing/Test_Scenarios.md

 - Verify validation message is displayed if no radio button is selected (if mandatory)

 ### ▶ Name Fields
-- Verify user is able to enter name
+- Verify user is able to enter first name and last name
 - Verify validation message is displayed for empty name field
+- Verify user is able to edit the name after registration

 ### ▶ Password Field
 - Verify user is able to enter password
 - Verify validation message is displayed for empty password field
-- Verify password meets required validation rules (if any)
+- Verify password meets required validation rules

 ### ▶ Date of Birth
 - Verify user is able to select day, month, and year